ryanwongsa/Image-Inpainting/README.md

 A PyTorch Implmentation of the paper, [Image Inpainting for Irregular Holes Using Partial Convolutions](https://arxiv.org/pdf/1804.07723.pdf).
 Architecture may not be an exact match of due to the limited description of hyperparameters and architecture details.

+See `lightning` branch for latest developments in generalising the training and monitoring process.

 ## Limitations

 Trained on Open Images dataset for 5 days.
 Requires more 4 more days of training and 1 day of fine tuning (around $300 of GCP credit).